platomav/MCExtractor/README.md

 ####**B1.
 MC Extractor Executable**

-To use MC Extractor, select one or multiple files and Drag & Drop them to it's executable.
+To use MC Extractor, select one or multiple files and Drag & Drop them to its executable.
 You can also input certain optional parameters either by running MCE directly or by first dropping one or more files to it.
 Keep in mind that, due to operating system limitations, there is a limit on how many files can be dropped at once.
 If the latter is a problem, you can always use the -mass parameter as explained below.

 ####**B2.
 MC Extractor Parameters**

 There are various parameters which enhance or modify the default behavior of MC Extractor.

-* -? : Displays MCE's help & usage screen
+* -? : Displays help & usage screen
-* -skip : Skips MCE's options intro screen
+* -skip : Skips options intro screen
+* -mass : Scans all files of a given directory
 * -info : Displays microcode header(s)
+* -false : Uses loose patterns (false positives)
 * -padd : Keeps padding of AMD microcodes
 * -extr : Lordkag's UEFI Strip mode
-* -false : Uses loose patterns (false positives)
 * -file : Appends filename to New or Bad microcodes
-* -cont : Converts Intel container (dat,inc,h,txt) to binary
+* -cont : Extracts Intel containers (dat,inc,h,txt)
-* -mass : Scans all files of a given directory
-* -pdb : Writes DB entries to file
+* -pdb : Writes input DB entries to file

 ####**B3.
 MC Extractor Error Control**

-During operation, MC Extractor may encounter some issues related to rare circumstances that can trigger Notes, Warnings or Errors.
+During operation, MC Extractor may encounter some issues that can trigger Notes, Warnings or Errors.
 Notes (yellow color) provide useful information about a characteristic of this particular firmware.
 Warnings (purple color) notify the user of possible problems that can cause system instability.
 Errors (red color) are shown when something unexpected is encountered like unknown microcode sizes, failure to convert containers or find/open/read files etc.

 ##**C. Download MC Extractor**

 MC Extractor is developed under Windows using Python 3.x.
-Since the Engine Firmware Repository Database is updated more frequently compared to the main program, a separate DB release is provided when needed.
+Since the Microcode Repository database is updated more frequently compared to the main program, a separate release is provided when needed.

 ####**C1.
 Compatibility**